Chibi97/Chibi97/README.md

 👁 JavaScript enthusiast, with an eye for detail.

 👩🏼‍💻 In the IT business for more than five years.
-Primarily developing in JavaScript and PHP ( VueJs / Laravel ), but eager to learn any modern technology!
+Primarily developing in JavaScript and PHP ( VueJs, React / Laravel ), but eager to learn any modern technology!

 🏗 Highly skilled in full stack development but currently focusing just on front-end.
-I have experience with SaaS applications with REST APIs, relational databases, MVC architecture and advanced front-end concepts and topics.
+I have experience with SaaS applications with REST APIs, relational databases, MVC architecture, and advanced front-end concepts and topics.

 🏧 I have been collecting knowledge about payment integrations since I worked with various *payment processors* for two years.

-⚡ My profile https://github.com/olja-ivkovic where I contributed to PAR Ordering